 How Does this Halloween Scavenger Hunt Work?

 You can decide the order of the clues.
-I recommend that you space them out so your kid gets to run around a bit back and forth.
-Perhaps, start by sending them to get the cup, then they’ll be lead to the porch pumpkin, then perhaps up to their bookshelf.
+I recommend you space them out so your kid gets to run around a bit back and forth.
+Perhaps, start by sending them to get the cup, then they’ll be led to the porch pumpkin, then perhaps up to their bookshelf.

 How to Start Your Halloween Scavenger Hunt

-If you’re hosting a halloween party, you could consider making this a party game.
-It could be difficult having all the kids run back and forth around the house, but it’s sure to be a fun Halloween event for the kids.
-The final prize gift could be a spooktacular treat like a cake or full size candy bars!
+If you’re hosting a Halloween party, you could consider making this a party game.
+It could be tricky having all the kids run back and forth around the house, but it’s sure to be a fun Halloween event for the kids.
+The final prize gift could be a spooktacular treat like a cake or full-size candy bars!

 If you have more than one kid you have a few options.
 You could have them take turns with each clue.
 So the one who finds the clue then hands the newly found clue off to the next kid who runs to the next clue, which they then hand off to the other kid.

 Or you could do the scavenger hunts at different times when both kids aren’t at home together.
 Finally, you can use your own imagination and my blank clues page to create your own clues for another child.

 Halloween Scavenger Hunt Gift Ideas